eholguin1/cse15l-lab-reports/LABREPORT5.md

   * [List-examples-no-file file](https://github.com/ucsd-cse15l-s23/list-examples-no-file) (used for testing)
 * Contents of each file *before* fixing the bug
   *  Modifed `grade.sh`
+  *  No changes to the other files as they were kept the same

 ```
     CPATH='.:lib/hamcrest-core-1.3.jar:lib/junit-4.13.2.jar'